macgyver121/my_project/Customer Segmentation project/README.md

 # Customer Segmentation

 This project use the Customer Personality Analysis dataset from kaggle (https://www.kaggle.com/datasets/imakash3011/customer-personality-analysis) to predict the cluster of customers by personality profile.
+You can see my full work in python notebook file

-The project consist of flowwing step:
+The project consist of flowing step:

 ## Import Libraries
 ## Import Dataset